QuarkNerd/blog/mdunsdon/_drafts/sharded-clusters-mongodb-considerations.md

 MongoDB contains a database server component that is responsible for persisting data and carrying out queries on that data.
 With this component on a single machine there are operational concerns as this introduces a single point of failure.
 MongoDB's replica set feature comes to the rescue, and allows 'secondary' machines to replicate the data on the 'primary' and be ready to take over on a failure.

 Whilst a replica set can alleviate some operational risks, and are typically found in all MongoDB production environments, they do not aim to split data or the workload across the machines.
-This is where sharded clusters come in, as it enables a replica set (or single database instance) to become a shard.
+This is where sharded clusters come in, as it enables a replica set (or a single database instance) to become a shard.

 Each shard in a sharded cluster exclusively holds onto a set of chunks.
 These chunks describe a subset of data stored and can be migrated from one shard to another, either to maintain an even distribution of data or to handle shards being added or removed from the cluster.
 It is this distribution that provides all the power as data interactions can be routed to a single shard and so reduce the load on other shards.